alan-agius4/ng-mono-repo-starter/README.md

 | test-tdd   | Run unit and integration tests in watch mode                                          |

 ## Testing
 For this project, I chose Jest as our test framework.
-While Karma is probably more common for Angulae testing, Karma is slower and doesn't offer some important features that Jest does.
+While Karma is probably more common for Angular testing, Karma is slower and doesn't offer some important features that Jest does.

 ### Using the debugger in VS Code
 Debugging is one of the places where VS Code really shines over other editors.
 This project comes pre-configured `launch.json`.
 All you need to do is hit `F5` in `VS Code` and get debugging!